 The Board has overall responsibility for the Company's system of internal control and for monitoring its effectiveness.
-Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable assurance against material misstatement or loss.
+Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.